app-academy-exercises-jb/ActiveRecord-Lite/readme.md

 As I was implementing the chainability/stackability of methods, it became obvious that what was necessary was a way of taking different bits of SQL and being able to compose it into an actual `SELECT` statement which would fetch relevant data.
 To this end I implemented `SastMan` (SQL AST Manager), being inspired by ActiveRecord's `Arel`.

-`SastMan` is in essence a parser of SQL `SELECT` statements.
+`SastMan` is in essence a parser of a subset of SQL `SELECT` statements (check `parser.rb` for more documentation).
 It generates an abstract syntax tree of a given statement by performing lexical and syntactic analysis on a query string.
 It is also able to take two ASTs and compose them into a single one. `SastMan` objects also have a `#to_sql` method which returns the AST as a SQL compliant query string.